 - Personal Care Assistance

-EMPLOYMENT SPECIALIST (30 hours per week)
+EMPLOYMENT SPECIALIST (Full time – 40 hours per week)

 Under the supervision of the Employment Coordinator, the Job Coach/Employment Specialist will be responsible for assisting participants of The Arc of Shelby County’s Employment program through the successful completion in attaining and retaining competitive employment opportunities in the community.
 The Employment Specialist will also be responsible, as assigned, to provide extended services to clients who have gained and retain community employment.
 This position will include marketing of The Arc’s program to employers in Shelby County.